Our History

 2010 – Current

-After many years operating as a Taxing District Hospital, the Board of Directors made the decision to pursue the dissolution of the Taxing District.
-In May 2018 the dissolution of the Taxing District went before the voters of Gooding County and was formally passed on May 15th.
+In March 2010, the hospital officially relocated to its current location and adopted the name North Canyon Medical Center, marking a new era of expanded services and modernized care.
+After many years operating as a Taxing District Hospital, the Board of Directors made the strategic decision to pursue dissolution of the Taxing District.
+This proposal was presented to the voters of Gooding County and was formally approved on May 15, 2018.

-The dissolution of the Taxing District allowed the hospital to grow outside of the County boundaries and provide services to other areas of the Magic Valley.
-In 2019, the hospital opened a family medicine clinic in Buhl and an orthopedic clinic in Twin Falls.
-The following year, 2020 a family medicine clinic was opened in Jerome.
-In 2021, the North Canyon Clinic in Hailey opened.
-Then in 2022, North Canyon Cosmetic Surgery opened in Twin Falls.
+The dissolution allowed North Canyon to expand beyond county boundaries and extend services throughout the Magic Valley.
+In 2019, North Canyon opened a family medicine clinic in Buhl and an orthopedic clinic in Twin Falls.
+Growth continued in 2020 with the opening of a family medicine clinic in Jerome, followed by the purchase of a spine clinic in Hailey in 2021.
+In 2022, North Canyon Cosmetic Surgery opened in Twin Falls, expanding access to specialized services.